kirillzyusko/react-native-keyboard-controller/docs/docs/api/keyboard-controller.md

 KeyboardController.setInputMode(AndroidSoftInputModes.SOFT_INPUT_ADJUST_RESIZE);
 ```

-:::tip Understanding how different mode works
+:::tip Understanding how different modes works
 To understand the difference between `adjustResize`/`adjustPan`/`adjustNothing` behavior you can look into this [post](https://stackoverflow.com/questions/17410499/difference-between-adjustresize-and-adjustpan-in-android/71301500#71301500).
 :::

 :::info
 A combination of `adjustResize` + `edge-to-edge` mode will result in behavior similar to `adjustNothing` - in this case window is not resized automatically and content is not moved along with the keyboard position.
-And it becomes a responsibility of developer to handle keyboard appearance (so it'll match iOS behavior).
+And it becomes a responsibility of developer to handle keyboard appearance (thus it'll match iOS behavior).
 :::

 ### `setDefaultMode`